How other countries see Donald Trump, in a single image

 Consider, for instance, what one Australian reporter had to say about the experience of attending a full Trump press conference in the U.S. recently: “Most mornings in Australia begin with news from America—the bid to buy Greenland, adjustments to a weather map hand-drawn with a Sharpie or another self-aggrandizing tweet.
 Our headlines and news bulletins, like headlines and news bulletins everywhere, are full of Trump,” she writes in the Guardian.
 “But watching a full presidential Trump press conference while visiting the US this week I realized how much the reporting of Trump necessarily edits and parses his words, to force it into sequential paragraphs or impose meaning where it is difficult to detect.”

-This piece is a great way to get a sense of how the outside world views Trump, but words fail to truly capture the instant reaction to encountering his inanity in action for the first time.
+This piece is a great way to get a sense of how the outside world views Trump.
+However, words fail to capture what it’s like to truly encounter his inanity for the first time.
 The face this Italian translator made at the White House yesterday, during a joint press conference with Italian president Sergio Mattarella, does so clearly and comprehensively.

 The look of the White House Italian translator as Trump says President Mozzarella for the Italian President and says U.S. and Italy have been allies since Ancient Rome. pic.twitter.com/4c4kTl1wl3